JuliaBurek/DS5100Project/README.md

 	play to a dataframe.
 ```
 - x: int (number of rolls)
-- .roll(): roll function from Die class
+- roll(): roll function from Die class to roll the dice in the die object
-- gamedf: dataframe of rolls and die objects
+- gamedf: dataframe of rolls and die from the play

 ```